Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Verifying numerically the fine asymptotics of ( ) at of the class of solutions defined by Theorem

-As explained in the beginning of Section \ref{sec-verify}, the fine structure of the E2 case can be obtained from the E1 case.
-For convenience, the fine structure of the E2 case is listed below explicitly
+In this case, $\gamma_0=-1$ and $-3<\gamma_1<1$.
+As explained in the beginning of Section \ref{sec-verify}, the fine asymptotics of the E2 case can be obtained from the E1 case.
+So we omit the numerical verification for this case.